KevinSee/TucSpChnkProductivity/README.md

 > Gallinat, M.P. and K.E.
 See, (2025). *Compendium of R code and data
 > for Examination of Selected Factors Affecting Survival and
 > Productivity of Tucannon River Spring Chinook Salmon and Implications
 > for the Future*.
-Accessed 03 Jun 2025.
+Accessed 16 Dec 2025.
 Online at
 > <https://doi.org/xxx/xxx>

 ## Contents